 Some of our favorites are the Dirty Kanza in Emporia, Kansas, the Dead Swede in Sheridan, Wyoming, the Black Fly Challenge in Indian Lake, New York, and the Heck of the North series near Two Harbors, Minnesota.

 Do gravel bikes need disc brakes?

 Disc brakes are highly preferred.
 You can have a great gravel bike with caliper brakes, but do disc brakes if you can…. and this is coming from someone who rode a modified road bike with Gatorskin tires and caliper brakes for years as my gravel go-to.
 Sure, you can rig up a gravel bike with old-school caliper brakes, and if you are a handy bike mechanic you can probably save yourself some money by using an older frame.
 But disc brakes give you a few big benefits.

-First, they can accommodate wider tires because they don’t limit your wheel clearance, and remember that you might be riding on wheels that are as much as 40 mm wide….
+First, they can accommodate much wider tires because they don’t limit your wheel clearance, and remember that you might be riding on wheels that are as much as 40 mm wide….
 And often you will want to ride a gravel bike at lower tire pressure, which could widen the footprint.
 With caliper brakes, you are going to max out around 30mm, maybe 32mm if you are handy with your adjustments.

 Second, disc brakes are more reliable in wet weather, and when you ride on gravel you might be in conditions that involve some sprinkles.
 Many road cyclists, on the other hand, won’t go out if the roads are wet.